kadamato/youtube-clone/client/src/featuress/FilterVideo/readme.md

 Feature return 2 objects, first is the actions and the second is the state

-The clickCategory function is the action to change the category
+1.The clickCategory function is the action to change the category
 > Parameters

 + receive parameter is a string